omeka/omeka-s-enduser/docs/sites/site_pages.md

 For module-specific blocks, such as [Collecting](../modules/collecting.md) or [Mapping](../modules/mapping.md), see the documentation for that module.

 ## Deleting pages
-To delete a page, go the to Pages tab of the site of which the page is a part.
+To delete a page, go to the Pages section of the relevant site.
 Click the delete (trash can) button at the right end of the row for that page.

 A drawer will open on the right side of the page asking you to confirm that you wish to delete the page, with the name of the page displayed under the confirmation button.
 To proceed, click the "Confirm delete" button.
 Otherwise, click the "X" in the upper right corner of the drawer to cancel.